Fabio Cuzzolin was born in Jesolo, Italy.

 He has been nominated Subject Coordinator for the new Master's course in Computer Vision which will be launched by the Department in September 2013.

 He has taken on the role of Head of the Artificial Intelligence and Vision research group in September 2012, and has been awarded in October 2012 a Next 10 award by the Faculty of Technology, Design and Environment as one of its top emerging researchers.

 He is also well known for his work in computer vision, mainly machine learning for human motion analysis, including tensorial models for identity recognition, metric learning for action recognition, and spectral techniques for articulated object segmentation and matching.

-He is the author of 83 peer-reviewed publications, published or under review, including two monographs, an upcoming edited volume, 3 book chapters, 14 journals (+ 8 u/r), 9 chapters in collections.
+He is the author of some 90 peer-reviewed publications, published or under review, including two monographs, an edited Springer volume, 3 book chapters, 14 journals (+ 8 u/r), 9 chapters in collections.

-Dr Cuzzolin is Associate Editor of the IEEE Transactions of Fuzzy Systems, the top journal in Computer Science by 2015 impact factor, Guest Editor for the International Journal of Approximate Reasoning, has been AE for “IEEE Transactions on Systems, Man, and Cybernetics C", Guest Editor for “Information Fusion", and collaborates as a reviewer with several other journals in both computer vision and imprecise probabilities, such as: Artificial Intelligence, the IEEE Transactions on Systems, Man, and Cybernetics - part B, the IEEE Transactions on Fuzzy Systems, Computer Vision and Image Understanding, Information Sciences, the Journal of Risk and Reliability; the International Journal on Uncertainty, Fuzziness, and Knowledge-Based Systems, Image and Vision Computing, the Annals of Operations Research.
+Dr Cuzzolin is Associate Editor of the IEEE Transactions of Fuzzy Systems, the top journal in Computer Science by 2015 impact factor, Guest Editor for the International Journal of Approximate Reasoning, has been AE for “IEEE Transactions on Systems, Man, and Cybernetics C", Guest Editor for “Information Fusion", and collaborates as a reviewer with many other journals in both computer vision and imprecise probabilities, such as: Artificial Intelligence, the IEEE Transactions on Systems, Man, and Cybernetics - part B, the IEEE Transactions on Fuzzy Systems, Computer Vision and Image Understanding, Information Sciences, the Journal of Risk and Reliability; the International Journal on Uncertainty, Fuzziness, and Knowledge-Based Systems, Image and Vision Computing, the Annals of Operations Research.

-He is the Program Chair and local organizer of the upcoming 3rd International Conference on the Theory of Belief Functions (BELIEF 2014), to be held in Oxford, UK.
+He was the Program Chair and local organizer of the 3rd International Conference on the Theory of Belief Functions (BELIEF 2014), which was held in St. Hugh's College, Oxford, UK.

 He is a member of IEEE, the British Machine Vision Association, the Society for Imprecise Probabilities and Their Applications, and a member of the Board of Directors of the Belief Functions and Applications Society (BFAS).